 The preparation of the Company's financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities, and the reported amounts of revenues and expenses during the reporting period.
 Estimates and assumptions are continuously evaluated and are based on management's experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 Such estimates primarily relate to share-based transaction valuations, fair values of financial instruments and the recoverability of deferred income tax assets.
 Actual results could differ from those estimates.
 Information about critical judgements in applying accounting policies that have the most significant effect on the amounts recognized in the financial statements is included in Note 2 relating to going concern.

 Significant Accounting Policies

-Please refer to the audited annual financial statements for the year ended April 30, 2017 and the unaudited interim financial statements for the period ended October 31, 2017 for the Company's significant accounting policies.
-Both of which were filed on SEDAR.
+Please refer to the audited annual financial statements for the year ended April 30, 2018, which was filed on SEDAR.